 - feeling short of breath.

 Not everyone with asthma will get all of the symptoms.
 Some people say they cough, but don't wheeze.
 Some people only have symptoms now and then.
-Others have symptoms a lot of the time, particularly the small percentage (about five per cent) of people with 'severe asthma'.
+Others have symptoms a lot of the time, particularly the small percentage (about four per cent) of people with 'severe asthma'.

 If you’ve noticed asthma-like symptoms, don’t ignore them.
 Make an appointment with your GP.
 Some GP practices have an asthma nurse, but the practice nurse might be able to help with asthma too.

 The quicker you get diagnosed, the quicker you can get the right medicines to help deal with your symptoms.